adobe/bridgeService/README.md

 ### Complex Non-Serialisable Return Objects
 In many cases the object a method returns is not rerializable.
 If that is the case we mine the object, and extract all simple values from the object.

+### Calling Enum Methods
+We are currently unable to call enums with the Bridge Service.

 ## Building Image
 In order to build an image you need to run the following command: